abhijitlimaye/abhijitlimaye.github.io/_posts/2025-09-06-vibe-coding-anyone.md

 ### First Steps

 I described my feature set to ChatGPT.
-It gave clear instructions on files, folder hierarchy, and key configs (`pubspec.yaml`, `AndroidManifest.xml`).
+It gave clear instructions on files, folder hierarchy, and key configs.
-Of interest for someone who is not initiated into the flutter app dev, pubspec.yaml and AndroidManifest.xml play an important role.
+Of interest for someone who is not initiated into the flutter app dev, (`pubspec.yaml`, `AndroidManifest.xml`). play an important role.
 So far so good, the app was built and I could test it out on the local emulator I installed during the setup phase.